 Climb Mount Baldy, aka Prayer Mountain.

-“Mountain” is a slight overstatement–Mount Baldy is an 1182-foot hill–but this beautiful viewpoint worth the 218-step limestone staircase you need to climb to enjoy it!
+“Mountain” is a slight overstatement–Old Baldy is an 1182-foot hill–but this beautiful viewpoint worth the 218-step limestone staircase you need to climb to enjoy it!

 The staircase is lined with painted rocks, featuring everything from colorful patterns and messages promoting spreading kindness in the world to Bible quotes, hence its nickname of Prayer Mountain.